notaryproject/ratify-containerd/docs/overview.md

 ### Configuration

-The current configmap-watcher looks for a specific named configmap in the default namespace.
+The current configmap-monitor looks for a specific named configmap in the default namespace.
 The ConfigMap CRUD operations should be RBAC restricted.
-Naming can conflict so the watcher should look into other way to identify (e.g via a label or dedicated CRD).
+Naming can conflict so the monitor should look into other way to identify (e.g via a label or dedicated CRD).

 The config is required for Ratify to operate.
 There may be scenarios where the config is invalid or has been deleted.
 Should the plugin fail open or close?
 Should this be configurable?